Rick-Pfeffer/blackjack/README.md

 To run the experiment:

-1) Run classes.py too run the simulation
+1) Run classes.py to run the simulation
 2) Run analysis.py for graphics